McDonald introduces pagers for long wait times

 |0

-This work, McDonald introduces pagers for long wait times [Image 2 of 2], by SrA Derek Seifert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, McDonald introduces pagers for long wait times, by SrA Derek Seifert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT